JuliaAI/MLJ.jl/docs/src/evaluating_model_performance.md

 For more on available performance measures, see [Performance Measures](performance_measures.md).

 In addition to hold-out and cross-validation, the user can specify an explicit list of train/test pairs of row indices for resampling, or define new resampling strategies.

-For simultaneously evaluating *multiple* models, see "[Comparing models of different type and nested cross-validation](@ref explicit)".

 For externally logging the outcomes of performance evaluation experiments, see [Logging Workflows](@ref)